GreatTaiwo/DSA-Case-Study-3-/README.md

 ## Data Cleaning and Preparation
 1. There are two genders in the organization.
 However, some employees refused to disclose their gender and N/A was applied as a generic gender status to these employees.
-2. Some employees were taken out from the dataset because they were without a salary because they were no longer with the company.
+2. Some employees were taken out from the dataset because they were without a salary, which indicated that they were no longer with the company.
 3. Lastly, some departments were taken out because they indicated as “NULL”.
 All these reduced the dataset from over a thousand (+1000) rows, to eight hundred and ninety nine (899).